 Growing radishes – a proven method

-Plant 20-50 seeds every two weeks starting in February to have continual harvest of radishes from March through November.
+Plant 20-50 seeds every two weeks starting in February to have a continual harvest of radishes from March through November.

-My recommendation is to mix it up with other fast growing vegetables and herbs.
-You could for example plant one row of radishes and complement them with greens like Swiss chard, corn salad, spinach, lettuce or arugula (rocket).
+My recommendation is to mix it up with other fast-growing vegetables and herbs.
+You could for example plant one row of radishes and complement them with greens like Swiss chard, corn salad, spinach, lettuce, or arugula (rocket).

 Did you now that radishes belong to the Brassicaceae (mustard or cabbage) family and are related to kale, broccoli, horseradish and other cole crops.

 You can grow radishes in containers in summer, even though radishes are a cool-season crop.